Verdagon/VerdagonSite/src/blog/0.2/future-articles.md

 - Are a benefit to people who aren't even that interested in Vale.
 They stand on their own, and only mention Vale in passing.
 - Don't raise the stressful question of "is this thing youre talking about ready yet?" and stalls it for a while, yet still tells people of our approaches and philosophy.

+## What Vale Taught Me About Linear Types and Borrowing

+## Move Semantics Without a Borrow Checker

+- talk about vale, lobster, c++, rust, inko
+"single ownership without a borrow checker" basically the same thing lol

+## Single Ownership, from a C Perspective

+(SOFCP)

+See blog/single-ownership-from-c-perspective

+maybe even mention that you can write a program entirely in terms of single ownership. would you want to? heck no. that would end up as complicated as rust lol.

+## Writing a Compiler Nomadically

+A bunch of tips for programming on the go:

+ * Leave context clues for yourself, and use some good static typing.
+ * Bring a generator with you.
+Not really a generator, but one of these things.
+I call it a "yellow dwarf" because it outputs an insane amount of power.
+ * Bring a brita filter!
+ * Get an unlimited data plan!
+ * Get South Dakota residency!
+ * Coffee shops are getting *amazing* lately.
+Avocado toast, egg sandwiches, all sorts of things.
+Be sure to tip well, and take off if there are no tables available and you've been there for a while, so others can sit down.

+Won't be able to do this forever.
+Posture is a potential problem.

+## Whether to use <> for generics

+Mention we're doing it in vale, nothing bad has happened yet.

+its part of the style anyway.

+myArray[i] is ambiguous with List[int]

+Can either do myArray[i] and List\&lt;int\&gt;(...)

+or

+myArray(i) and List[int](...)

+i like myArray[i], it makes it clear we're operating on a local variable.

+Mention it's up in the air for Vale.
+We could do a switch in our one remaining syntactical breaking change.

+## Single Ownership, from a GC Perspective

+(SOFGCP)

+See blog/single-ownership-from-gc-perspective

+## Surprising Weak References, Redux

+sometime soon: update the HGM article and add a note to the top of weak references saying this is out of date, and we'll be using chaining instead

+say that with our switch to gen refs V2, it's now an open question again how we'll implement weak references

+## Infix Calling

+Talk about how it was really easy, just do alternating, and lowest precedence.

+## Three languages I'd Like to Use in 2033

+nice inspiring article

+say that my primary goal is to make vale mainstream, but if i cant, i want to trigger the creation of these three languages, which i'll call X, Y, Z.

+- RC with regions and inline. nim could have been this, but its creator doesn't believe it's possible.
+- C# with regions. verona comes close.
+- vale basically. even one that integrates into CHERI or memory tagging. regions are nice for parallelism even if we dont do memory safety.

+basically spend the entire article extolling vale lol

+might want to wait for regions proof to come out actually.

+## Infectious Systems

+for infectious article (best wait for seamless concurrency)

+talk about "red tape syndrome"

+infectious problem: everyone above you needs to approve something youre doing. why does everyone care if youre doing this thing?

+they give you reasons, but then you look at the next company over and they avoid the problem completely by thinking about the problem a different way. makes you wonder, what went wrong?

 ## When Static Typing Goes Too Far

+(dont post it this way; static typing is good because it has escape hatches. static *analysis* can be bad.)

 Intentionally titled a bit provocatively.